pedrorechez/transitivenetwork/docs/resources/contract-usage.md

 The TransitiveNetwork smart contract provides several functions some of which are helper functions and some of which change the state of the contract.

-### Function 1: Purpose, parameters and where to obtain them, expected result and commonly encountered errors.

 ### Helper Functions
 These functions do not change the state of the contract, and therefore can be utilized by clients to query the state of the contract.